Skip to main content

 Selection Process

 Nominations will be reviewed and ranked by a sub-committee of the Temerty Faculty of Medicine Education and Teaching Awards Committee.
-The nominating Department Chair and winner will be notified in April.
+The nominating Department Chair and winner will be notified in February.
+The award winner will be recognized at the Temerty Faculty of Medicine’s Education Achievement Celebration, taking place annually in the Spring.

 If you have any questions, please contact the Office of the Vice Dean, Medical Education.